htcondor/htcondor/docs/users-manual/dagman-applications.rst

-with a non-zero priority by specifying a **-priority** value on the *condor_submit_dag* command line). **This algorithm for calculating effective priorities is a simplification introduced in version 8.5.7 (a node’s effective priority is no longer dependent on the priorities of its parents).**
+with a non-zero priority by specifying a **-priority** value on the *condor_submit_dag* command line). **This algorithm for calculating effective priorities is a simplification introduced in version 8.5.7 (a node's effective priority is no longer dependent on the priorities of its parents).**

 Here is an example to clarify: